joelhawksley/identity/talks/2021/slides.md

 ^ We use that data to build a markdown file

-^ S With head matter as the title
+^ S With the class name as the title,

-^ S The description we wrote for the component class below it
+^ S The description we wrote for the component class below it,

-^ S Then the inline HTML of the rendered example
+^ S the inline HTML of the rendered example,

-^ S And finally the original ERB code.
+^ S And the original ERB code.

 ---